 The site visit coordinator will be responsible for tasks such as setting up the virtual communication platform and making sure all liaisons are logged in at the right time.
 According to Dr. Garcia, the site visit coordinator should not be the trauma program manager or the trauma medical director.

 Pre-selected chart review.
 In the pilot study, reviewers found it difficult to perform a complete chart review in an entirely virtual format.
-Under the new virtual system, ACS reviewers will have an opportunity to begin their chart review several days before the visit.
+As a result, the VRC decided to restructure the process so that ACS reviewers have an opportunity to begin their chart review several days before the visit.
 The trauma program will first provide a list of review-eligible charts to ACS reviewers.
 The reviewers will then select the charts they want to examine.
 According to Dr. Garcia, this process allows reviewers to prepare ahead of time for the medical record review and come to the session with relevant questions.

 Document package requirements.
 The VRC will require trauma programs to package all assessment documents in PDF format.
 In addition, medical records should be delivered via a HIPAA-compliant method.
 Medical records should include the registry profile, relevant PI documentation, and any related clinical practice guidelines or protocols.
 Other items for inclusion could include ED documentation, H&P documentation, operative notes and consultation discharge summaries.

 Review dinner replaced by review meeting.
 In place of the traditional review dinner, the virtual visit will now include a review meeting.
 Participants will take part in the meeting via the virtual communication platform.
 “We learned … not to perform this meeting where the trauma site had everyone in one room with microphones,” Dr. Garcia said.
 “That made it very difficult for the reviewer to know who was speaking and what role they actually had in the trauma program.”